 The Texas Family Code states that an expanded standard possession order shall be granted if parent with visitation requests it and it is in the best interest of the child.
 Your child custody lawyer will study your case and suggest this order if it is advisable.
 In most courts in the greater Houston area, an expanded standard possession order will always be granted upon request.

 An expanded possession allows the parent to pick up for weekend possession at the time school is regularly dismissed, instead of at 6:00 p.m.
 The weekend ends when the child is dropped off at school on Monday, instead of at 6:00 p.m. on Sunday.
-Instead of 2hours every Thursday, there is an overnight visitation every Thursday.
+Instead of two hours every Thursday, there is an overnight visitation every Thursday.

 The possessory parent has visitation every spring break when the parents live farther apart, instead of every other spring break when the parents live near each other.
 Similarly, summer visitation is expanded to 42 days, instead of 30 days.
-Finally, if a parent is unable to visit on the first, third and fifth weekend due to distance, the possessory parent may choose any one weekend per month for visits.
+Finally, if a parent is unable to visit on the first, third, and fifth weekend due to distance, the possessory parent may choose any one weekend per month for visits.

-Many courts require parents to take parenting classes when custody is at issue.
+Many courts require parents to take parenting classes when custody is an issue.
 There are many court approved courses online and in person.
-However, Ramos Law Group, PLLC’s custody lawyers in Houston, TX recommend that all clients verify that the preferred course is acceptable to the court in question.
+However, Ramos Law Group’s child custody lawyer recommend that all clients verify that the preferred course is acceptable to the court in question.